by Paul du Preez

 Not that Darren was a mic-man.
 Or even a pro guitarist.
 He just happened to have drifted up close to the mic.
 He was a computer-science student.
 And just liked his flash-metal, and was somewhere close to ecstasy and the climax of his solo when du-rag bulled him.

 Darren didn’t think of himself as temperamental by nature: he thought of himself as a ‘philosophical guy’.
-So he backed up, toned down, and started picking out a neat little riff – like a good brother – and watched du-rag prance.
+So he backed up, toned down, and started picking out a neat little riff – like a good brother should – and watched du-rag prance.

 At his sister.